albertfougy/Netmastery/docs/Cisco-CCNA-Exam-Prep/index.md

 ## Glossary

-At the conclusion of each overview section, there will be a glossary containing crucial terms.
+At the conclusion of each overview section, there will be a glossary containing important terms.
 If it becomes apparent that there are an excessive number of terms in each section, I will consolidate them into a separate menu.